Gavin-L26/ChatRoom/README.md

 # ChatRoom

-A react Native app that makes the life easier for those who live with their roommates.
+A React Native app that makes the life easier for those who live with their roommates.

-Features:
+# Tech Stack

+* React Native
+* Firebase

+# Features

 * Chat
 * Shared grocery list